Shereen Arazm

 Shereen Arazm Koules (born 1972) is a Canadian restaurateur, nightclub owner, and television personality who lives in Los Angeles.
 She was also the "resident" judge on the highly rated television series, Top Chef Canada for four seasons and the brand ambassador for Nespresso Canada in 2013 and 2014.
-LA Times Magazine named Arazm one of the top 4 entertainment hosts in Los Angeles in 2007.

 Early life and education

 Arazm was born in Toronto in 1972 to a Scottish mother and Iranian father.
 Her father left Iran at the age of 14 to study in Europe.
 The family eventually settled in Toronto.
 Arazm waited tables in Toronto at the age of 18 at Terroni restaurant.
 She then moved to New York City where she attended art school for a week and half before dropping out.
 She tended bar and managed restaurants in New York.
 In 2000, Arazm lost out on an opportunity to purchase a bar on the Upper West Side of Manhattan.
 After that incident, she moved to Los Angeles where she quickly found work as a bartender at a club called, Las Palmas.